SaschaLucius/interactive-scrum-guide/docs/Scrum_Guide_2020.md

 The fundamental unit of Scrum is a small team[ScrumTeam] of people, a Scrum Team[ScrumTeam].
 The Scrum Team[ScrumTeam] consists of one Scrum Master[ScrumTeam,ScrumMaster], one Product Owner[ScrumTeam,ProductOwner], and Developers[ScrumTeam,Developers].
 Within a Scrum Team[ScrumTeam], there are no sub-teams or hierarchies.
-It[ScrumTeam] is a cohesive unit of professionals focused[ScrumValues,Focus] on one objective at a time, the Product Goal[ScrumArtefact,ProductBacklog,Commitment,ProductGoal].
+It[ScrumTeam] is a cohesive unit of professionals focused[ScrumValues,Focus] on one objective at a time, the Product Goal[ScrumArtifacts,ProductBacklog,Commitment,ProductGoal].

 Scrum Teams[ScrumTeam] are cross-functional[CrossFunctional], meaning the members have all the skills[CrossFunctional] necessary to create value each Sprint[ScumEvents,Sprint].
 They[ScrumTeam] are also self-managing[SelfManagement], meaning they[ScrumTeam] internally decide who does what, when, and how.